In locked-down Lebanon, Tripoli protester killed in night of unrest | Law-Order

 A Lebanese man was killed in Tripoli on Thursday in clashes between security forces and protesters angry that a strict lockdown has left them with no means to survive the economy's collapse.

-Security forces fired tear gas and rubber bullets at protesters who threw stones, hurled Molotov cocktails and lit a car on fire, a witness and police said.
-The police did not immediately respond to request for comment on whether live rounds had been fired and whether a protester was killed.
+Security forces fired tear gas and rubber bullets at protesters who threw stones, hurled Molotov cocktails and lit a car on fire, witnesses and police said.
+The police did not immediately respond to a question on whether live rounds had been fired and a protester was killed.

 Reuters footage showed sparks hitting the ground, apparently from ricocheting bullets, and the sound of gunfire.
 "People are tired.
 There's poverty, misery, lockdown and there's no work...
 Our problem is the politicians," said Samir Agha at the protest before the unrest.